-Children First, which launched in 2011, is National Guidance that promotes the protection of children from abuse and neglect.
+Children First, which launched in 2011 and came into affect in December 2017, is National Guidance that promotes the protection of children from abuse and neglect.
 It states what organisations need to do to keep children safe, and what different bodies, and the general public should do if they are concerned about a child’s safety and welfare.
 The Guidance sets out specific protocols for HSE social workers, Gardaí and other front line staff in dealing with suspected abuse and neglect.

 Consistent with the principles of Children First, every organisation, both public and private, that is providing services for children or that is in regular direct contact with children should:-